Sugizo: 2002–2007: C:Lear, joining Juno Reactor

 Around late 2001 he formed the solo project Sugizo & the Spank Your Juice, with whom he toured with until 2004 and released three singles; "Super Love", "Dear Life" and "No More Machineguns Play the Guitar", which entered top 50 on the charts.
+In 2002, he formed the jam band Shag.
 His acting career also continued in 2002, when he starred in Isao Yukisada's film Rock'n'roll Mishin, and the television series RedЯum, directed by Ken Nikai.
 In 2003, following the release of "No More Machineguns Play the Guitar", Sugizo released his second album C:Lear.
 It peaked at the number 56 on the album charts.

 In March 2004, Sugizo formed the rock band The Flare with vocalist Yuna Katsuki.
 He also created a new record label called "Embryo", which received major distribution from Universal Music Group for the music of The Flare.
 They performed at Earth Day in Tokyo, Japan's largest event devoted to environmental and peaceful causes.
 The band would last until 2006, releasing four singles and one album.
-In May 2005, Sugizo organized the event "Neo Ascension Groove", with psychedelic jam session act Shag.
+In May 2005, Sugizo organized the event Neo Ascension Groove, with his jam act Shag.
 In the band he plays guitar, violin and percussion, while the music is avant-garde with concentration on rhythm.
+Also in 2005, he formed the electro-acoustic duo S.T.K (Sensual Technology Kooks) with author and music producer Tetra Tanizaki.
 In April 2006, collaborated with trumpeter Toshinori Kondo and celebrated Earth Day by participating in three shows held on April 9, 22 and 23 at the Yoyogi Koen in Tokyo.
 He later had his first performance with Juno Reactor at the Tokyo Techno Festival, after starting talks with the band in 2005 about a possible collaboration.

 In April, he played at the Nagisa Music Festival with Shag.
 On June 29, 2007, Anime Expo convention in Long Beach, California, hosted the debut performance of S.K.I.N, a supergroup consisting of Sugizo, Yoshiki, Gackt, and Miyavi.
 In July, Juno Reactor performed as the White Stage's main act on the final day of the Fuji Rock Festival.
 On December 5, he released the remix album Spirituarise, in which artists from both Japan and overseas remixed his original tracks.
 On December 24, 2007, Luna Sea reunited for a one-night only concert at the Tokyo Dome.